algorithm-ninja/task-maker/README.md

 ### Something went wrong
-If something went wrong and you want to kill task-maker you have also to kill the manager, a daemon spawned by task-maker.
+If something went wrong and you want to kill task-maker you have also to kill the background processes that may have been spawned.
-You may find the pid of the process looking in /tmp/task-maker-manager-*.pid
+You may find the pid of those processes looking at `/tmp/task-maker-*-*.pid`

 ## Compilation